 Here you can find all the information and tips when planning your trip to Masai Mara National Park.

 Besides the beautiful beaches Kenya offers, the country in East Africa is also one of the best destinations in the world to do good game drives.
 During the 10 days I spent in Kenya I went to Masai Mara for one night to experience a little bit of the country’s incredible wildlife.

-- Masai Mara National Park, situated on the Tanzanian border, is the most popular National Park in Kenya besides the Serengeti in Tanzania, it is one of the most popular National Parks in Africa.
+The Masai Mara National Park is situated in the southwest of Kenya on the Tanzanian border.
+The park connects directly to the Serengeti in Tanzania and is the most popular national park in Kenya.
+It is also one of the most popular game reserves in Africa.